mnieber/dodo-commands/doc/commands.rst

     requirements:
     - dominate==2.2.0

-Calling the ``foo`` command will automatically install the ``dominate`` package into the python virtual environment of the active Dodo Commands project.
+In this example, calling the ``foo`` command will automatically install the ``dominate`` package into the python virtual environment of the active Dodo Commands project.

 Installing command directories from dodo_commands.extra